 How to Calculate Your True Cost-Per-Hire: Step by Step

-Only 20% of organizations track quality of hire alongside cost-per-hire, according to SHRM.
-Most teams track cost-per-hire incorrectly because they leave out significant cost categories.
-Here's a five-step process to calculate a number you can actually trust - and use to build a business case for automating your recruiting workflow.
+According to SHRM, only 20% of organizations track quality of hire alongside cost-per-hire - which means most teams are operating from a number that’s already understated, because they leave out significant cost categories.
+Here’s a five-step process to calculate a number you can actually trust - and use to build a business case for automating your recruiting workflow.

 Step 1: Define Your Measurement Period